 In simple words, your work on social boils down to learning how well you are generating brand awareness, how well you are attracting leads, at what rate are you converting them into customers, and how many loyal fans you are making for the brand.
 Luckily, you have KPIs to give you an answer to each of these questions.

 This is where reach comes into the picture and takes your content to various individuals.
-To monitor your reach, you need to keep tabs on the following social media KPIs.
+To monitor your reach, you need to keep tabs on the following KPIs for social media.

 1. Follower count & audience growth rate

 On its own, keeping an eye on the follower count is futile.
 In conjunction with other KPIs though, this number helps you understand how many people you are touching base with.
 Getting this number isn’t rocket science.
 You only need to look at your social media dashboard.

 Monitoring the audience growth rate, however, takes some effort.
 This growth rate gives you an idea of the speed at which your social media followers are growing.